Which Breed Is Right For Me?

 OR, if you are out of this area, inquire about a telephone or e-Lesson

 I have trained, in some form or fashion, most American dog breeds.
-I will say this, if you are a novice dog owner, and you just can’t make a decision as to what breed you should get, I’d recommend a Labrador Retriever.
+I will say this, if you are a novice dog owner, I’d recommend a Labrador Retriever or mix bred dog from a reputable rescue group.
 The reasons?
-Easy to find a good breeder and dog; easily trained; safe to own; easy coat care; good in most social situations.
+Easy to find a good breeder or rescue dog in most social situations.
 If you are looking for a mixed bred dog, Lab mixes are also a good choice.
 (Another good choice are pit bulls and pit bull mixes.
 But first confirm that you can own one in your town, and in your neighborhood.
 And pick a friendly, sociable, confident one.)
 If you’ve owned some other dogs in the past, then you might try some of the other breeds.
 If you need a smaller or larger dog, then you’ll find the following analysis helpful.
 I’ve listed some of My Favorites for each Breed Type below, mentioning ones that you should probably consider first before looking into the others of that type.
 I don’t mean to imply that you can’t find terrific dogs from almost any breed, but I do want to head you in the right direction.
 And any negative comments I’ve made are to warn you of what I’ve been seeing with some breeds, and to say that not all dog breeds will fit into a pet lifestyle.

 Be Aware Of Typical Breed Types: